nathanello/NFT-Audio-Player-v2/README.md

 If you're minting on GameStop's marketplace, zip all of these files and then upload the .zip (you will need interactive NFT minting privelages enabled on your creator account first).

 I've also included a metadata.json file example in this repo, do NOT upload this within the same folder (on Pinata) or within your .zip (on GameStop's marketplace).
 You can adjust the value on line 7 in the metadata.json file from 0-10, this is the royalty you'll collect on secondary market sales (this is only applicapble if you're minting outside of GameStop's marketplace).

+Updated 2/15/2022 to include the Microne license, this is the original JS player written by Hunor Karamán that I've modified.
+If you'd like to check out the original Microne player, you can find that here >> https://github.com/kodedninja/microne